 Analyzing adds an evaluative component to the summarizing process—it requires you not just to restate main ideas, but also to test the logic, credibility, and emotional impact of an argument.
 In analyzing a text, you reflect upon and decide how effectively (or poorly) its argument has been made.
 Questions to ask:

 It can also alert you to ideological positions, hidden agendas or biases.
 Be watching for:

-When you contextualize, you essentially "re-view" a text you've encountered, framed by its historical, cultural, material, or intellectual circumstances.
+When you contextualize, you essentially "re-view" a text you've encountered, acknowledging how it is framed by its historical, cultural, material, or intellectual circumstances.
 Do these factors change, complicate, explain, deepen or otherwise influence how you view a piece?

 Also view the reading through the lens of your own experience.
 Your understanding of the words on the page and their significance is always shaped by what you have come to know and value from living in a particular time and place.